 Want to try ESA fonts Free?

-Here’s a tip for you: Just because you bought a BX font from one website & it stitched out well doesn’t mean that others from that site always will too… A lot of online companies I’ve seen use multiple digitizers, or source through various companies when listing fonts or designs on their site.
-For this reason the quality may not be consistent.
-Look for the name of the person who digitized a specific BX font that worked well for you, & try to stick with them or other digitizers who you know are reputable.
+Here’s a tip for you: Just because you bought a BX font from one website and it stitched out well doesn’t mean that others from that site always will too.
+I’ve seen many online companies use multiple digitizers or source through various companies when listing fonts or designs on their site.
+For this reason, the quality may not be consistent.
+Look for the name of the person who digitized a specific BX font that worked well for you, and try to stick with them or other digitizers who you know are reputable.

 With both of the options above, it’s often kind of like playing embroidery roulette… You might get a winner, or well… a lemon.

 Why?
-Because of how advanced they are, creating true object based ESA fonts takes a very experienced digitizer to be accomplish correctly.
-They can’t simply be auto digitized or thrown together and assigned a key stroke like some other fonts.
+Because of how advanced they are, creating true object-based ESA fonts takes a very experienced digitizer to be accomplished correctly.
+They can’t merely be auto digitized or thrown together and assigned a keystroke like some other fonts.

-For this reason the old proverb, “necessity is the mother of invention” rings true once again!
+For this reason, the old proverb, necessity is the mother of invention rings true once again!

 There are many different types of embroidery fonts out there.
 Generally speaking, unless you’re using a software brand that can run ESA fonts, the fonts that come pre-loaded in your embroidery software or machine will give you better results over buying additional fonts to add to your software (especially if these additional fonts are TrueType or BX fonts).